 - Depression and mood instability.

 - Seizures — potentially fatal.
-Particularly likely with abrupt cessation of high-dose or long-duration benzodiazepine use.
+Particularly likely with abrupt cessation of high-dose or long-duration sedative use.

 - Delirium, confusion, psychotic symptoms.